e-stringer/lightcurve-finder/README.md

 # lightcurve-finder
-Script with GUI that queries ZTF, Gaia, ASAS-SN, and TESS
+Script with GUI to quickly query ZTF, Gaia, ASAS-SN, and TESS to check for variability